Forks Over Knives is indispensable watching.

 The startling thing is that even the most damaged and clogged veins begin to heal when their owner replaces meat and dairy protein with vegetable protein.
 Even Lipitor cannot compete with a plant based diet.
 Lipitor does not reverse damage the way that a plant based diet does.

-Relating to cancer, it was interesting to see, in the film, that lowering the percentage of animal protein in a diet from 20% to 5% reduced tumor making.
+It was interesting to see, in the film, that lowering the percentage of animal protein in a diet from 20% to 5% reduced tumor making.
 Equally, raising animal protein in the diet from 5% to 20% coincided with increased tumor making.

 It seems as if people would want to spend their money on good, healthy food, rather than prescriptions, but maybe we are a lonely people here in the United States, and we’d rather pay to visit with a doctor and get prescriptions than have no one who appears to care for us.